Re:Match - needs-based and individualised relocation of protection seekers via algorithm-based matching

 Technical development and strategic networking

-Re:Match will place a stronger focus on relevant partnerships.
-In particular, a sharpened focus will be on targeted cooperation with protection seekers, local authorities, politics and administration, academia and other civil society organisations.
-The aim is to consolidate the positive impact of Re:Match in the long term by sharing knowledge and working together on a further improvement of the matching criteria, the algorithm and the relocation and admission processes.
-We will also examine how the processes need to be adapted in order to be able to apply the matching system for different groups of people seeking protection.
+Re:Match sets a strong Focus on relevant partnerships and targeted collaboration with people seeking protection and local authorities as well as stakeholders from politics and administration, academia and other civil society organisations.
+Sharing knowledge and working together on a improvement of the matching criteria, the algorithm and the relocation and admission processes.
+The aim is to consolidate the positive impact of Re:Match in the long term.
+We are also examining how the processes need to be adapted in order to be able to use the matching system for different groups of people seeking protection.

-Through close dialogue with political decision-makers at European, national and municipal level, the aim is to identify potential scalabillites for further application and generate support for the idea.
+Through a Close dialogue with political decision-makers at European, national and municipal level should identify potential scalabillites for further application and generate support for the idea.

 Further projects on the topic of migration